 It’s a tool that start-up founders will need to utilize to help raise money for their fledgling business.
 Venture capitalists and Angels are often some of the first investors outside of friends and family.
 These professional investors take varied approaches to working with and investing in companies for a piece of the ownership stake in the business.
 To understand your business and compare it to other opportunities, it is imperative that investors receive a robust, easy to understand, and well crafted pitch.

 A good sales presentation of any kind captivates and engages the audience on an emotional and rational level.
 When you tell the story of your company, engaging your audience and gaining buy-in is the goal.
 Many template kits are setup to provide boiler plate fill-in-the-blank slide.
-To give you an example of boiler plate pitch deck samples, check out an example from Guy Kawasaki where he claims these are the only 10 slides you will need: https://guykawasaki.com/the-only-10-slides-you-need-in-your-pitch/
+To give you an example of boiler plate pitch deck samples, check out an example from Guy Kawasaki.
+He claims these are the only 10 slides you will need: https://guykawasaki.com/the-only-10-slides-you-need-in-your-pitch/

 Sounds great, we wish it were so easy!

-This approach is too simplistic (certainly easier to contain in blog length than more robust approaches) and leaves the business under-represented.
+This approach is too simplistic.
+It is certainly easier to contain in blog length than more robust approaches and leaves the business under-represented.
 All businesses can show basic numbers and how awesome they are.
 It takes a talented business to craft an emotionally engaging message about themselves.
 Helping your investor cut through the clutter and helping your business stand out from the crowd are both positive outcomes of a successful pitch.
 This is where getting pitch help through pitch deck design services and/or pitch training can help.
 It’s important to getting your message right from the beginning.
-This will give you confidence and you will know you are well armed for maximizing the moments you get infront of would-be investors.
+This will give you confidence.
+You will know you are well armed for maximizing the moments you get in front of would-be investors.

 The Best Pitch Decks